List of Prison Break characters: Gretchen Morgan

-In The Final Break, Gretchen is shown to be an inmate in the prison that Sara is taken to, for the murder of Christina Scofield Hampton.
-When Gretchen sees Lincoln and Sucre standing outside the prison, she demands that Sara take her along in any escape plan they may be developing.
-While initially threatening, Gretchen eventually reveals to Sara that she simply desires to see her daughter, Emily, and to give her a necklace which she made herself.
-She proves her loyalty by saving Sara from an attacker looking to collect a bounty put out by the General, who is incarcerated in a neighboring prison.
+In The Final Break, Gretchen is shown to be an inmate in the prison that, Sara is taken to, for the murder of Christina Scofield Hampton.
+When Gretchen sees Lincoln and Sucre standing outside the prison, she demands that, Sara take her along in any escape plan so that, they may be developing.
+Well initially threatening, Gretchen eventually reveals to Sara that, she simply desires to see her daughter, Emily and to give her a necklace, which she had made herself.
+She, proves her loyalty, by saving Sara from an attacker looking to collect a bounty put out, by the General, who is incarcerated in a neighboring prison.
 When the escape commences, Gretchen attacks a guard and gets stabbed in the leg.
-Knowing that she cannot escape without help, Gretchen asks Sara to choose to either leave her behind or help her, and Sara lends her hand.
+Knowing that, she cannot escape, without any help at all, Gretchen asks Sara to choose to, either leave her behind or help her and Sara lends her hand.
 Finally, as Sara and Gretchen are on their way, Gretchen is spotted by guards.
-When asked whether or not she is alone, Gretchen refuses to reveal Sara's presence, and gets taken back into custody.
+When asked, whether or not she is alone, Gretchen refuses to reveal Sara's presence, and gets taken back into custody.
 This is the last time she is seen.
-Before leaving however, Sara sees the necklace Gretchen made for her daughter on the ground, and, knowing she would have been caught had Gretchen betrayed her, Sara secures it, so that she may pass it along to Emily.
+But leaving, Sara sees the necklace that, Gretchen had, made for her daughter on the ground and knowing that, she would have been caught had Gretchen betrayed her, Sara secures it, so that, she may pass it along to Emily.